 The rest of this week’s crowdfunding news roundup is just past the break.

-You can catch up on the rest of this week’s crowdfunding news after the cut.
+The rest of this week’s crowdfunding news is rounded up after the cut.